01622 910073 philip@barnardenvironmental.co.uk

 • rental properties

-• gardens and outdoor buildings
+• gardens and outdoor structures

 • commercial premises

-Wasp Control Across Kent
+Wasp Nest Removal Across Kent

 • Maidstone